knowit/kubernetes-workshop/docs/_docs/workshop/11-ingress.md

 Until now we have only created deployments and services that are accessible from inside the cluster.
 In a real world scenario, you might also want to expose your services to the rest of the world (i.e. the internet).

+To do this now out of scope for this guide, but the theory is as follows.

 An Ingress is a collection of rules that allow an inbound request to our cluster to reach services.
 The Ingress can be configured to give services externally-reachable URLs, load balance traffic, terminate SSL, offer name based virtual hosting, and more.

 For any Ingress' to work, the cluster needs an Ingress controller.
 The Ingress controller is basically a reverse proxy, forwarding requests from the master node to the internal network of the kubelets that run the containers.
 The most common Ingress controller uses Nginx as the backend.